MetaCommunity/affta/README.md

 * Referencing [Dandelion], integrate with the Eclipse IDE
     * Presentation of test metadata
     * Test controls and test reporting
-    * Associtation of TEST and TEST-SUITE objects with COMPONENT and SYSTEM objects
+    * Association of TEST and TEST-SUITE objects with COMPONENT and SYSTEM objects
-    * "Interafcing" w/i Eclipse IDE
+    * "Interfacing" w/i Eclipse IDE

 ### AFFTA-2